jonlpersson/ed-latimore/site/_posts/2023-03-23-monk-mode-review.md

 The second thing you want is some type of repetition in your daily life.
 In fact, everything should be repetitive and automatic so you don’t have to think or waste energy thinking about other unrelated tasks or work.

 For example, choosing the same outfit and having the same meal every day.
 From the self-discipline practices of monks, we see them wearing the same outfit and eating the same meal every day.
 Why?
-Because choices waste time and energy.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup>
+Because choices waste time and energy.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup>

 Because a lack of choices can also cause distress, at the very least, plan your meals ahead of time.